carvel-dev/carvel/site/content/blog/kapp-versioned-resource.md

 Continue? [yN]: y
 ```

-As we have added annotation `kapp.k14s.io/versioned: ""` to configmap we can see configmap `simple-config` is getting deleted and a new resource with name `simple-config-ver-1` has been created.
-Also `kapp` is updating deployment `simple-app` with new configmap name i.e. `simple-config-ver-1`.
+As we have added annotation `kapp.k14s.io/versioned: ""` to ConfigMap we can see ConfigMap `simple-config` is getting deleted and a new resource with name `simple-config-ver-1` has been created.
+Also `kapp` is updating deployment `simple-app` with new ConfigMap name i.e. `simple-config-ver-1`.

 Let's verify the value of environment variable `MSG_KEY` in the running pod of the deployment `simple-app`.